Your sales incentive strategy probably needs a health check.

 We helped a client uncover a wide range of program definitions at the senior leadership level – including large differences in opinion and understanding of what the program is designed to do.
 This further revealed a disconnect between what leadership “thought” the program accomplished and what it “actually” accomplished.

-Ask yourself this: “Is there a better way to motivate, educate, reward and engage my audiences, with a more focused and customized approach, and still support individual stakeholder goals?”
+Ask yourself this: “Is there a better way to motivate, educate, reward, and engage my audiences, with a more focused and customized approach, and still support individual stakeholder goals?”

 An in-depth sales incentive audit will answer this for you and what’s more, give you the steps required to enhance the program.

 While Google can answer most questions in less than a second, this process – if done thoughtfully – will take a little more time.
 Depending on the complexity of your incentive strategy, an audit could take anywhere from six to 16 weeks.
-It’s helpful to bring in an expert that can keep the project on track and serve as an impartial third-party when collecting interviews from stakeholders, leadership, and participants.
+It’s helpful to bring in an expert who can keep the project on track and serve as an impartial third party when collecting interviews from stakeholders, leadership, and participants.
 They will also work with you to analyze your current program data to ensure you are maximizing your program ROI.

 After completing the audit, you will have validated your incentive strategy through a research-based approach, instead of a gut feeling.
 You’ll also receive the data that allows you to stand in a defensible position to answer tough questions from your leadership.
 And most importantly, you’ll be seen as a positive force and thoughtful steward of company expenditures that affect both top-line and bottom-line growth.